-We have found that when museums grow their volunteer base with a Volunteer Makers model they are also increasing visitors to the museum, events, café and shop etc.
+We have found that when organisations grow their volunteer base with a Volunteer Makers model they are also increasing visitors to events, café and shop etc.

 This equates to actual income and can also create opportunities for match funding as you are developing and you building your audience.
 In our experience Volunteer Makers sustains jobs, rather than replaces jobs.